XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/ripplestate.md

 The **lsfLowAuth** and **lsfHighAuth** flags do not count against the default state, because they cannot be disabled.

 The default state of the two NoRipple flags depends on the state of the [lsfDefaultRipple flag](accountroot.html#accountroot-flags) in their corresponding AccountRoot objects.
-If DefaultRipple is disabled (the default), then the default state of the lsfNoRipple flag is _enabled_ for all of an account's trust lines.
-If an account enables DefaultRipple, then the lsfNoRipple flag is _disabled_ (rippling is enabled) for an account's trust lines by default.
+If `DefaultRipple` is disabled (the default), then the default state of the `lsfNoRipple` flag is _enabled_ for all of an account's trust lines.
+If an account enables `DefaultRipple`, then the `lsfNoRipple` flag is _disabled_ (rippling is enabled) for an account's trust lines by default.

-**Note:** Prior to the introduction of the DefaultRipple flags in `rippled` version 0.27.3 (March 10, 2015), the default state for all trust lines was with both NoRipple flags disabled (rippling enabled).
+**Note:** Prior to the introduction of the `DefaultRipple` flags in `rippled` version 0.27.3 (March 10, 2015), the default state for all trust lines was with both No Ripple flags disabled (rippling enabled).

 Fortunately, `rippled` uses lazy evaluation to calculate the owner reserve.
-This means that even if an account changes the default state of all its trust lines by changing the DefaultRipple flag, that account's reserve stays the same initially.
+This means that even if an account changes the default state of all its trust lines by changing the `DefaultRipple` flag, that account's reserve stays the same initially.
 If an account modifies a trust line, `rippled` re-evaluates whether that individual trust line is in its default state and should contribute to the owner reserve.

 ## RippleState ID Format